 Students will need to complete the following certificates, and renew accordingly, to be able to successfully complete the experiential portion of the curriculum.
-It is the responsibility of the student to upload proper documentation of completed certifications and renewals into CORE by the established deadlines.
+It is the responsibility of the student to complete the specified certifications by the established deadlines.

 Health Information Portability and Accountability Act (HIPAA) Annual Certification